yakunins/mac-lock-screen-background/README.md

 2. setup other than `scroll_lock` key in karabiner to lock your Mac
 3. set your own lock screen picture, by commentin out a two lines inside `generate-lockscreen-image.sh` which generates pixelated screenshot

+# Troubleshooting
+1. set permissions for all the scripts
+2. set permissions for karabiner

 Cheers!
+🍻